pawximity/pawximity/README.md

 ## 👤 About Me
-I'm a Software Engineer with over a decade of experience building backend systems and data pipelines.
-My current focus is transitioning into analytics and data engineering.
-This account documents that journey and is dedicated to hands-on projects related to ETL design, SQL-driven analysis, and turning operational data into insight.
+I'm a Software Engineer with over a decade of experience building backend systems.

 ### 🐺 In Memory of Angus
 This project and anything else I create in this space, should I continue - is dedicated to my dog Angus.